github/training-kit/paths/git-trouble/fc-scenarios.md

   ## [Just Make it Go Away!](/on-demand/git-trouble/07)

-  The sky is **not** falling down chicken little, we can make everything right-as-rain, and this scenario shows you how to fix that last commit.
+  Sometimes that exciting new feature takes a turn for the worse and you just want to make it all go away.
+Have no fear, we can make that happen.

 show-me-how:
 tell-me-why: